 We do not impose a period of time within which product may be returned.
 All requests for product returns must be submitted to us for pre-approval.
 The main components of our returns policy are: (i) we will accept returns that are due to damaged product that is un-saleable and such return request activity fall within an acceptable range, (ii) we will accept returns for products that have reached or exceeded designated expiration dates and (iii) we will accept returns in the event that we discontinue a product provided that the customer will have the right to return only such items that it purchased directly from us.
-We will not accept return requests pertaining to customer inventory "Overstocking" or "Resets".
 We will only accept return requests for product in its intended package configuration.
 We reserve the right to terminate shipment of product to customers who have made unauthorized deductions contrary to our return policy or pursue other methods of reimbursement.
 We compensate the customer for authorized returns by means of a credit applied to amounts owed or to be owed and in the case of discontinued product only, also by way of an exchange.
 We do not have any significant product exchange history.